 Spanish-Style Bangus Sardines

 In the kitchens of Spain, it is not suprising to encounter such bold and savory spices.
 After all, they have been the origin of different quirky rich flavors.
 Most of the time, Spanish style sardines can be found in marketplaces, sealed and canned gracefully.
 When you taste it, the flavors seem to still be very raw and incredibly tasteful.
 What more could it taste if freshly cooked from the back of your own kitchen, sliced and prepared by your own hands?
 Be prepared.
+We are sure that this recipe will help you how to cook bangus sardines Spanish style.

 Milk fish, or Bangus as we call it in the Philippines, has been one of many favorite fish types in our country.
 If I were to compare it to other fishes like Tilapia, they own each delicious flavors so it will be very hard for me.
 Focusing on Bangus only, I find it having the kind of creaminess that is not at all weird to be incorporated to fishes.
 Also, the community is very rich with this particular resource.